tim-tm/ped/README.md

 # ped

 The **p**erfect **ed**itor or **p**ossibly the worst **ed**itor.
-Ped is a editor made for the terminal using ncurses.
+Ped is a vim-like editor made for the terminal using ncurses.

 ## Getting started